SAF Grand Challenge Progress Report

 SAF Production

-- Based on U.S. Environmental Protection Agency (EPA) Renewable Identification Number (RIN) values, SAF annual domestic production and imports grew from 5 million gallons in 2021 to 26 million gallons in 2023; 52 million gallons have been produced and imported through June 2024.a
+- Based on U.S. Environmental Protection Agency (EPA) Renewable Identification Number (RIN) values, SAF annual domestic production and imports grew from 5 million gallons in 2021 to 26 million gallons in 2023; 93 million gallons have been produced and imported through September 2024.a

-- Through June 2024, SAF is predominantly based on conversion of fat, oil, and grease feedstocks through the hydroprocessed esters and fatty acids (HEFA) process.
+- Through September 2024, SAF is predominantly based on conversion of fat, oil, and grease feedstocks through the hydroprocessed esters and fatty acids (HEFA) process.

-a RIN data are currently the best available data source.
-In the future, the plan is to solicit SAF production data directly from U.S. producers. |
+a RIN data are currently the best available data source. |

 Annual GHG Reduction

-- For 2023, this corresponds to reductions in GHG emissions between 154,000 and 216,000 metric tons of CO2 equivalent (CO2e).
+- For 2023, this corresponds to reductions in GHG emissions of approximately 200,000 metric tons of CO2 equivalent (CO2e).

 SAF Production Potential